Netcracker/qubership-repo-template/README.md

 # qubership-repo-template

+Click [here](https://github.com/Netcracker/qubership-repo-template/generate) to create your copy of this repository.

 ## Installation

 This section typically describes the process of preparing the project for use, including required dependencies and general setup steps.